APogue/APogue.github.io/projects/documentation.md

 	- Codebook

-	- Codebook protocol
+	- Codebook + protocol

-	- POL + PHIL docs
+	- POL + PHIL docs (this will require a pre-process to condense material)

 	- YAML output protocol (may include structured examples)

 		- maybe this can just be text that a post-processing script translates into YAML, but still requires structured examples

-	-  Validation protocols
+	-  Validation protocols (only necessary if I want to refer Claude to a repeating verification set)

 		- Reminds Claude that its outputs will be parsed and checked line-by-line — to help nudge consistent formatting